TULiberalArts/Political-Science/pages/next-stops.md

 permalink: /next-stops/
 layout: page
 published: true
+meta-description: 'Our graduates go on to an exciting range of internships and careers. '
 ---
 Our graduates go on to an exciting range of [internships and careers](#internships-and-careers).
 Find out more on our [social media accounts](#connect-with-us-on-social-media) or [ask our alumni](#calling-all-alumni).
 Convinced?
 [Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).